-- 2.7 Operational changes are: - changes to the operation of a structural sub-system; - changes to the operation of the railway system; or - changes to the operating rules of the railway system. - 2.8 Operational changes are often the result of technical changes to a sub-system.
+- 2.21 Operational changes are: - changes to the operation of a structural subsystem; - changes to the operation of the railway system; or - changes to the operating rules of the railway system. - 2.22 Operational changes are often the result of technical changes to a subsystem.
 Indeed, technical changes are frequently made for the purpose of delivering a desired operational change.
-In these cases, the technical change and its effect on - the operation of the sub-system; - the wider railway system; or - the operating rules of the railway, must be considered and assessed together.

-- 2.9 For example, a change of the command, control and signalling (CCS) system from fixed marker signals (for example TVM) to a cab-based system (for example ETCS) is a significant safety-related technical change that should be assessed in accordance with the risk management process of the CSM RA.
+In these cases, the technical change and its effect on: - the operation of the subsystem; - the wider railway system; or - the operating rules of the railway, must be considered and assessed together. - 2.23 For example, a change of the control, command and signalling (CCS) system from fixed marker signals (for example TVM) to a cab-based system (for example ETCS) is a significant safety-related technical change that should be assessed in accordance with the risk management process of the CSM REA.
 Such a change will also involve changes to the operation of the CCS sub-system and changes to the wider operating rules.
-These operational changes must be assessed together with the significant safety-related technical changes as part of the risk management process of the CSM RA.
+These operational changes must be assessed together with the significant safety-related technical changes as part of the risk management process of the CSM REA.

-- 2.10 Of course, changes to
+2.24 Of course, changes to:

-- the operation of a sub-system; or

-- the operation of the railway system; or

-- the operating rules of the railway system,